Intel's Radeon Vega-Powered 8th-Gen Processors, Detailed

 LAS VEGAS, NV -- Intel officially announced at CES 2018 that its new 8th-Gen processors with AMD's Radeon RX Vega graphics are coming to market.
-The processors will also feature an overclockable SKU that allows tuning of the CPU, GPU, and HBM2 memory.
+The processors will also feature an overclockable SKU that allows tuning the CPU, GPU, and HBM2 memory.
 The new processors will even make their way into the new 100W Hades Canyon NUCs.

 We first learned of Intel's plans in November 2017 when the company disclosed that it was developing a new line of processors sporting H-Series processors and custom AMD Radeon GPUs.
-Shockingly, that means Intel is now an AMD customer.
+Surprisingly, that means Intel is now an AMD customer.
 Early this week, Intel accidentally posted one of the new processors to its India site, which tipped us off that the new overclockable processors would come with the Vega architecture, as we suspected.

-Now, Intel is taking the wraps off the new 8th-gen Intel Core Processors with Radeon RX Vega M Graphics.
+Now, Intel is taking the wraps off the new 8th-gen Intel Core Processors with Radeon RX Vega M Graphics (a.k.a.
+"Kaby Lake G").
 Intel's goal is to use these new processors to cram more performance into slimmer devices, particularly for enthusiast gaming, digital content creation, and VR experiences.

 Intel claims to have accomplished these feats with a new design that packages a CPU (right), Vega Graphics (middle) and HBM2 memory (left) onto one impressively thin multi-chip package.
 We'll dive into some of the innovative new technologies behind these thin processors shortly, but first, let's look at the speeds and feeds.